 Changes to water rights established as family farm permits under chapter 90.66 RCW shall comply with specific provisions in RCW 90.66.065.

-Ecology’s decision on a water right change application under RCW 90.03.380, and the decision on an Application to Transfer a Water Right to the TWRP under RCW 90.42.110, are appealable decisions.
+Ecology’s decision on a water right change application under RCW 90.03.380, and the decision on an Application to Transfer a Water Right to the TWRP under RCW 90.42.110, are decisions that may be appealed to the PCHB.

 Water Conservancy Boards

 An application for a water right change may be submitted to Ecology or a Water Conservancy Board, in those areas where Water Conservancy Boards have been established.
 Per RCW 90.80.055, a Water Conservancy Board may act upon an application to establish a trust water right.
-However, it is still at Ecology’s discretion whether to create and hold a trust water right (see Crown West Realty, LLC v.
+However, as explained below, it is still at Ecology’s discretion whether to create and hold a trust water right (see Crown West Realty, LLC v.
 Pollution Control Hearings Board).

 For applications processed by Water Conservancy Boards, a trust water right with instream flow and mitigation as purposes of use will only be established, and therefore protected from relinquishment under RCW 90.14.140(2)(h), upon: